n132/n132.github.io/_posts/2024-06-28-Castaways.md

 # 0x02 Ideal Senario

+This challenge is easy!
 We have a vulnerable page next to a cred page.
 Then we use `edit` to overflow the first 6 bytes of cred then we become root!

 Tip: Considering the first 4 bytes for creds is `usage` we'd better overwrite it with non-zero values.
 In practice, I would like to overwrite it with a large number, such as 0x132, since I found if we set it to 1/0, we may fail on some cases (e.g., when it's 1, we can't seteuid).

-However, it's not as simple as the ideal case since noise.
-They come for two reasons:
-- The cred allocation is not atomic
-- Environment: Fengshui / Noisy background
+But how to get senario is not easy if we don't know the settubf up better Fengshui and avoiding noise.

 # 0x05 Exploitation

+## Page Holes Fengshui

 If there is no noisy, it's easy to create one target page next to the vulnerable page.
 By the following code